2023 Solar Incentives Guide for Deerfield, IL - Tax Credits & Rebates

 Federal Solar Incentives

-Federal solar incentives are likely to be the first thing that comes to mind when thinking about solar incentives.
-The Federal Solar Investment Tax Credit, or ITC, is likely the most commonly known federal solar incentive.
-The ITC offers a tax credit for a specific percentage of the cost of your solar system.
+Federal incentives are the kind of incentives that you are most likely to have heard of.
+The Federal Solar Investment Tax Credit, or ITC, is likely the most well-known federal solar incentive.
+The ITC allows you to claim a tax credit for a predetermined percentage of your solar system's cost.

 More information about the new Inflation Reduction Act can be found here.
-Your local Deerfield solar panel installers are the best people to answer your questions about the new Clean Energy Credit and how it will apply to you.
+Your local Deerfield solar panel installation expert is the best person to answer your questions about the new Clean Energy Credit and how it will apply to you.

 State & Local Solar Incentives